-Besides uploading the zoom recordings of the lectures, I will post my PowerPoint lecture slides and other lecture material and information on Canvas prior to posting a recorded lecture.
-I will not be using a notepad or a white board for recorded lectures.
-All material for the lectures that are handwritten and not on the PowerPoint slides, such as graphs and numerical calculation, I will draw and write before I record the lecture.
+Besides uploading the zoom recordings of the lectures, I will post my PowerPoint lecture slides and other lecture material and information on Canvas prior to a lecture.
+I will not be using a notepad or a white board for lectures.
+All material for the lectures that are handwritten and not on the PowerPoint slides, such as graphs and numerical calculation, I will draw and write before the lecture.
 I will scan these handwritten graphs and notes and go over these scanned documents with a highlight pointer in the zoom recording, just as I will do with the PowerPoint slides.
-That is, I will not draw graphs and write notes in real time during the recording.
-The recorded zoom lectures will consist entirely of screen share of the PowerPoint slides and these scanned handwritten documents.
+That is, I will not draw graphs and write notes in real time during the lecture.
+The lectures will consist entirely of screen share of the PowerPoint slides and these scanned handwritten documents.